JeffreyRobertLynch/GlassBox-XAI/README.md

 To achieve more accurate segmentation for edge cases like images 4 & 5 we can compensate by using a differently specialized variant model, applying pre-processing to images prior to segmentation, or expanding training on edge case like these with focused expert annotation.

 This output isn't just a heatmap.
-It’s a transparent reasoning chain confirming that the model is not only performant, but also interpretable, trustworthy, and ready to be evaluated for integration into real-world, expert-aligned, high-stakes workflows.
+It’s a transparent reasoning chain confirming that the model is performant, interpretable, and trustworthy.
+All required for integration into real-world, expert-aligned, high-stakes workflows.

 ---